caseypen/caseypen.github.io/_portfolio/portfolio-frailbot-tmd.md

 collection: portfolio
 ---
 <br/><img src='/images/frailbot_tmd.png'>
-The movability of the FRAILBot is tested in the tomato field of UC, Davis.
+<br/>The movability of the FRAILBot is tested in the tomato field of UC, Davis.